Royals vs. Mariners Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez has put up 122 hits with 26 doubles, a triple, 19 home runs and 37 walks.
-He has driven in 67 runs with 27 stolen bases.
+- Rodriguez has collected 124 hits with 27 doubles, a triple, 19 home runs and 37 walks.
+He has driven in 71 runs with 28 stolen bases.

 Rodríguez Recent Games